carloscaguana/test-repo/gitBasics.md

 This command can be used to skip the staging area.
 By doing so, all the tracked files that have been changed are automatically staged and committed.
 The `-a` flag might include unwanted changes to your commit.

 ### Removing Files
 Before removing a file from Git, the file you want to remove has to be unstaged.
+To remove a file, use the command:

+`git rm <file>`

+This command removes the file from the working directory and deletes it from the directory.

+If the file is staged or has been modified, you can still remove it from the directory using this command:

+`git rm -f <file>`

+This forces a removal of a file.

+`git rm --cached <file>`

+You can pass files, directories, and file-golb patterns to these commands.
+Search 'file glob patterns.'

+### Moving Files

+Git doesn't track file movement.
+Instead, it renames them.
+Use the following command to rename a file:

+`git mv <oldFileName> <newFileName>`

+**PAGE LEFT OFF ON: 40**

 ---
 ### How to push an existing repository from git bash